 Justin Cook is a photographer because he believes that relationships foster a deliberate life.
 Relationships are the core of intimate storytelling.
 Relationships create change.

 He lives in Durham, North Carolina, but he’s from here and there and nowhere in particular; if you ask him where he is from, he’ll give you a different answer each time.
-Busing to barely desegregated public elementary schools in Montgomery, Alabama made him curious about America's racial chasm.
+Elementary school in Montgomery, Alabama made him curious about America's racial chasm.
 A certain Tar Heel college tried to civilize him to no avail.
 He cut his teeth at newspapers in Tampa Florida, Flint Michigan and the Virginia mountains.
 He's an identical twin, and his ADHD is his creative jet fuel.